jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Furthermore, many of the SDG properties also correspond to API calls.
+Furthermore, many of the [spring-data-gemfire-name] properties also correspond to API calls.